A Survey on Causal Discovery: Theory and Practice: Causal Discovery with Interventions

-\paragraph{Joint Causal Inference with FCI (FCI-JCI)} Another formal approach, similar to the one introduced in the previous subsection, is presented under the name of \emph{Joint Causal Inference} (JCI) \cite{mooij2020joint}.
+Another formal approach, similar to the one introduced in the previous subsection, is presented under the name of \emph{Joint Causal Inference} (JCI) \cite{mooij2020joint}.
 This method aims to pool together multiple observations collected during different experiments (i.e. \emph{contexts}), hence, the name \emph{joint} causal inference.

 In this framework, the set of observed variables is split into two disjoint sets: \emph{system variables} \textbf{X} and \emph{context variables} \textbf{C}.
-While the former set contains the variables that have been observed during an experiment, the latter set describes under which conditions such system has been observed, following the classical distinction between endogenous and exogenous variables respectively.
+While the former set contains the variables that have been observed during an experiment, the latter set describes under which conditions such system has been observed, following the classical distinction between endogenous and exogenous variables, respectively.

 Context variables can be used as \emph{intervention variables}, even if this might not always be the case: here the term is related to the notion of \emph{change of context}, which is a broader scope than simply intervene on the system.
 Doing so, it is possible to obtain a more flexible representation of the system of interest, where external forces are represented as internal characteristics of a \emph{meta-system}.
 This approach relaxes the boundary between experiments performed under different conditions, allowing researchers to join data with a coherent causal description.